rlishtaba/scala-transport-adapterts/README.md

 # Commutable

-This is playground project.
-Unified adapter to TCP/IP and Serial comm types.
+Is a unified adapter to TCP/IP and Serial comm types.

 # Usage